AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/daemon.md

 If you have followed the usage closely, you see that this function doesn't error when the acknowledgement is an error, has a wrong format or if the packet timeouts.
 However, the function might error if either of the timeout/successful cycle takes too long.
 You can customize the wait time in the [cw-orchestrator environment variables](../../contracts/env-variable.md).

-The `follow_packets` function is very similar except that instead of following a single packet, it follows all packets that are being sent within a transaction.
+The `await_packets` function is very similar except that instead of following a single packet, it follows all packets that are being sent within a transaction.
 This works in a very similar manner and will also not error as long as either a timeout or a successful cycle can be identified before `cw-orchestrator` query function timeouts.
 This function is recursive as it will also look for packets inside the receive/ack/timeout transactions and also follow their IBC cycle.
 You can think of this function as going down the rabbit-hole of IBC execution and only returning when all IBC interactions are complete.

-Finally the `follow_and_check_packets` function allows to follow all packet execution and assert that the acknowledgements received for each correspond to a successful execution.
+Finally the `await_and_check_packets` function allows to follow all packet execution and assert that the acknowledgements received for each correspond to a successful execution.
 Because there is no standard for signaling a successful IBC transaction, you might need to customize your ack assertion logic if you are using un-common acknowledgment formats.
 Supported acks are the following:

 - [ICS20 packets](https://github.com/cosmos/ibc/blob/main/spec/app/ics-020-fungible-token-transfer/README.md#data-structures)
 - [ICS04 compatible packets](https://github.com/cosmos/ibc/blob/main/spec/core/ics-004-channel-and-packet-semantics/README.md#acknowledgement-envelope)